 Environmental Educator | Youth Advocate | Community Innovator

 How can we engage today’s youth to effect positive social change?
 What does education for sustainability mean?
 How can we build inter-generational learning communities that mobilize knowledge and solution-oriented ideas?
-In her captivating talks, environmental educator and founder of the EYES (Education, Youth, Environment, Sustainability) Project, Lisa Glithero sets out to answer these questions for audiences, inspiring individuals and organizations alike to commit to greener practices at home and in the workplace.
+In her captivating talks, environmental educator Lisa Glithero sets out to answer these questions for audiences, inspiring individuals and organizations alike to commit to greener practices at home and in the workplace.

-Glithero teaches at the Faculty of Education at the University of Ottawa.
-She also continues to serve as the director of the EYES Project, as well as chair of the Education Advisory Committee for Students on Ice, a non-profit that takes high school and university-aged students on expeditions to the Polar Regions.
+Glithero teaches at the Faculty of Education at the University of Ottawa and is the chair of the Education Advisory Committee for Students on Ice, a non-profit that takes high school and university-aged students on expeditions to the Polar Regions.